exonum/exonum-doc/src/get-started/design-overview.md

     - Key for the left child node
     - Key for the right child node

+- `ValueSetIndex` and `KeySetIndex` both implement sets, and both reduce them to maps (as it is commonly done in programming languages). `ValueSetIndex` maps hashes of the set items to the items themselves, while `KeySetIndex` maps set items to `null`.
+  Thus, `KeySetIndex` is preferable when set items have relatively short serialization and need to be iterated in a deterministic order.
+  `ValueSetIndex` is a better match for complex items or items that needs to be looked up by a hash.

-Both `ListIndex` and `ProofListIndex` support updating by index and appending only; `MapIndex` and `ProofMapIndex` allow inserting, updating or deleting key-value pairs.
+Both `ListIndex` and `ProofListIndex` support updating by index and appending only. `MapIndex` and `ProofMapIndex` allow inserting, updating or deleting key-value pairs. `KeySetIndex` and `ValueSetIndex` support adding and removing elements from the set.
+Finally, all collections support iterations over items (or keys, values, and key-value pairs in the case of maps).

 ### Proofs